cheomanigua/godotdoc/content/docs/movement/rigidbody2D.md

 toc: true
 ---

 - The example shows how to move a RigidBody2D using thrust for impulse, and torque for turning.
-Also, damage is inflicted when the RigidBody2D collides with other object.
+- Damage is inflicted when the RigidBody2D collides with other object.
 Damage is directly proportional to the impulse force.

+### Setup
+- **Arrow left** and **Arrow right**: Torque
+- **Arrow up**: Thrust
-- **Visible collision shapes** has been enabled in the **Editor** menu.
+- `Debug` -> `Visible collision shapes` has been enabled.

 ### Node structure